 Lay your piece of pasta on your lightly floured work surface then sprinkle with a bit of the combined flours.
-Then roll the dough into a lose log.
-Cut the log into pieces the with of your desired pasta size. unravel the rolls and there you have fresh pasta ready to cook.
+Then roll the dough into a loose log.
+Cut the log into pieces with your desired pasta size. unravel the rolls and there you have fresh pasta ready to cook.

-Our favorite sauce, like most dishes I make, can be changed up many ways.
+Our favorite sauce, like most dishes I make, can be changed up in many ways.

 Here’s how we did it tonight…

 - 2 TBS olive oil in a skillet